CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    ![](media/restore-direct-5.png "Confirm")

-## Task 2: View Azure Arc enabled SQL managed instance logs in Azure Portal
+## Task 2: View Azure Arc Arc-enabled SQL managed instance logs in Azure Portal

 1. Navigate to [Azure Portal](https://portal.azure.com/#home) and then search for Log Analytics workspace in the search bar at the top and then select it.